Room Painting Cost Calculator

 Typical Coverage Rates by Paint Type

-Paint Type Typical Coverage (m²/L) Standard Coats Best For
+Paint Type Typical Coverage (m²/L) Typical Use

 Want a custom price?